 While trekking you are constantly perspiring even though you cannot physically see sweat dripping off your forehead.
 Your body loses water even while breathing.
 Remember how we made foggy windows by breathing on it or when we pretended to blow smoke through our mouth in winters?
 So be sure that you are losing water even while you’re just breathing.

 Since there isn’t as much oxygen as you go up higher you breathe faster since your lungs are trying to pump in as much oxygen as they can.
 The result being a drier mouth and consequent dehydration!
 So you need more water at high altitudes.

 As you trek the body uses water to keep muscles moving and maintaining a right pH balance.
 To maintain a healthy balance your body will require an increased fluid intake.
 Dehydration can kill the fun of trekking.
 It can lead to a lot of unpleasant problems and make you vulnerable to altitude sickness.

 Now that you know the many reasons to keep yourself hydrated while trekking, let me give you a few tips to do this best.

 When you start trekking, have regular sips of water in brief intervals.
 Your water intake while trekking should be 2 to 3 litres.
 When you feel tired, take a break and hydrate.
 When you reach your camp site, have a litre of water in small breaks.
 Aim to drink 6 to 7 litre of water each day.

 A solution to this problem is to use ORS/Energy drink packets and dilute them in the water.
-They are excellent for helping you recover on essential minerals and salts you lose due to sweating.
+They are excellent for helping you recover the essential minerals and salts you lose due to sweating.
 They also come in flavours like orange, lemon etc., and it can help you with your aversion to drinking water.
 The best time to have this is when you are half through trekking for the day.